 While the synoptic-scale flow patterns associated with cool season ETEs feature common elements, it is apparent that the structure and evolution of these flow patterns are highly dependent on the location of the ETE and the meteorological season (e.g., Loikith and Broccoli 2012, 2014; Westby et al. 2013; Westby and Black 2015; Grotjahn et al. 2016; Grotjahn and Zhang 2017; Loikith et al. 2017; Xie et al. 2017).
-On the basis of this observation, Grotjahn et al. (2016) emphasize in their review of large-scale meteorological patterns (LSMPs) associated with ETEs that additional work is required (1) to determine whether more than one type of LSMP is conducive to the development of ETEs in a particular geographic region and, (2) to increase understanding of the synoptic-dynamic mechanisms that support the development of LSMPs associated with ETEs.
+On the basis of this observation, Grotjahn et al. (2016) emphasize in their review of LSMPs associated with ETEs that additional work is required (1) to determine whether more than one type of LSMP is conducive to the development of ETEs in a particular geographic region and, (2) to increase understanding of the synoptic-dynamic mechanisms that support the development of LSMPs associated with ETEs.
 These two recommendations motivate the present study.

-Prior work on extreme weather events (EWEs) over North America has demonstrated that the state and evolution of the North Pacific jet (NPJ) stream plays an important role in establishing a downstream environment that is conducive to EWEs (e.g., Cordeira and Bosart

-2010; Bosart et al. 2017).
-Consequently, this study addresses the two recommendations from Grotjahn et al. (2016) by adopting an objective NPJ-centered framework to determine the configurations of the NPJ, or NPJ regimes, that are conducive to the development of continental U.S. ETEs.
-In particular, the adoption of this framework permits an examination of the degree to which the preferred NPJ configurations prior to ETEs differ depending on the location of the ETE within the continental U.S. and the meteorological season.
+Case studies of extreme weather events (EWEs) over North America demonstrate that the state and evolution of the North Pacific jet (NPJ) stream can support the establishment of a downstream environment that is conducive to EWEs (e.g., Cordeira and Bosart 2010; Bosart et al. 2017).
+Consequently, this study addresses the two recommendations from Grotjahn et al. (2016) by adopting an objective NPJ-centered framework to determine the configurations of the NPJ, or NPJ regimes, that are most conducive to the development of continental U.S. ETEs.
+The adoption of this framework permits an examination of the degree to which the preferred NPJ configurations prior to ETEs differ depending on both the location of the ETE within the continental U.S. and the meteorological season.

 The remainder of this manuscript is structured as follows.
 Section 2 introduces an identification scheme for continental U.S. ETEs as well as an NPJ Phase Diagram that will be used to characterize the state and evolution of the NPJ prior to the development of ETEs.
-Section 3 discusses the characteristics of continental U.S. ETEs during the cool season with respect to the NPJ Phase Diagram.
-Section 4 provides an illustrative example demonstrating how the NPJ Phase Diagram can be leveraged to examine the synoptic-scale flow evolution that is most conducive to the development of southern Plains extreme warm events, and section 5 offers a discussion of the results.
+Section 3 discusses the characteristics of the NPJ prior to continental U.S. ETEs during the cool season employing the NPJ Phase Diagram.
+Section 4 provides an illustrative example demonstrating how the NPJ Phase Diagram can be applied to examine the synoptic-scale flow evolution that is most conducive to the development of southern Plains extreme warm events, and section 5 offers a discussion of the results.